Ignacio6Reyes/personalwebsite/_pages/home.md

 ### About me

 I am a physicist working in the field of quantum mechanics and quantum electrodynamics.
-I received my undergraduate degree in physics from the Massachusetts Institute of Technology (MIT) in 1939 and went on to earn my PhD from Princeton University in 1942.
+I received my undergraduate degree in astronomy from Universidad de Chile in 2019 and a Data Science diploma from Pontificia Universidad Católica de Chile
-After completing my doctoral studies, I worked on the Manhattan Project, where I helped develop the first atomic bombs.
-After the war, I returned to academia, holding teaching and research positions at Cornell and now at the California Institute of Technology.